MaceTheWindu66/nim_game/README.txt

 Author: Maddux Berry, Class of 2026
 Email: mlberry@wpi.edu

-Now onto the actual coding portion of the assignment:

 Main.java is the java file in which the whole program is located.
 To use the program, insert the file into whatever IDE or software you are using to run java,